๐ŸŒฌ๏ธ Section 1 of 12

 • โœ“Knowledge of when and how to perform an external calibration check

-• โœ“Completion of ATF Steps 4 and 5, and correct copy distribution
+• โœ“Completion of ATF Steps 3 and 4 (and Step 4 only when result โ‰ฅ 0.02), and correct copy distribution

 ๐Ÿ“„ What TestRight Academy Issues Upon Completion